Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Results

-A good measure for personality design should align with the end-user perception of the chatbot.
-Table \ref{tab:questionnaire_comparison} presents the means, standard deviations, and correlations between human perception and chatbot self-reported scores.
-The results show that the means of the human perception scores and chatbot self-reported scores are quite similar, primarily reflecting the overall mean distribution of the sample, which is expected to be close.
-Notably, under the same personality setting, the standard deviation of the human perception scores is smaller than that of the chatbot self-reported score, indicating that human perceived scores show less variation between individuals, while chatbot self-reports exhibit greater variability.
+\textbf{Personality measures differ in variability and validity.} We believe that an effective measure for the chatbot's personality design should align with the human perceptions of the chatbot.
+Table \ref{tab:questionnaire_comparison} presents the means, standard deviations, and correlations between human perception and chatbot self-report scores.
+As shown, the means across both sources are quite similar, suggesting general agreement at the aggregate level.
+However, most standard deviations of the human perception scores are smaller than that of the self-report scores, indicating that human ratings are more clustered while the chatbot’s self-reports show greater variability.

-What is more interesting is the correlation between human perception scores and chatbot self-reported scores.
-Apart from the relatively high correlation (0.58 ± 0.02) in the domain of agreeableness, the correlations in the others are all below 0.5.
-This suggests a low level of consistency between human perceptions and chatbot self-reports.

-In addition, Table \ref{tab:discriminant_correlation} shows differences in discriminant validity between human-perceived personality and chatbot's self-reported personality.
-Compared to human-perceived personality traits, chatbot's ``self-reported'' traits show a higher correlation with each other, except for the correlation between conscientiousness and openness, suggesting a lower level of discriminant validity.

-\paragraph{Across the Tasks} In addition to the overall correlation analysis, we further examined each individual task.
-Given the high correlations among the three ``self-report'' scales (\S\ref{convergent}), we averaged the results of the three questionnaires and conducted a comparative analysis with human-perceived personality design (see Table \ref{tab:correlation_all}).
-For detailed correlation analysis for each questionnaire, please refer to Tables \ref{tab:correlation_bfi_xs}, \ref{tab:correlation_bfi_2} and \ref{tab:correlation_ipip} in Appendix \ref{appendix:correlation}.

-As shown in the table, agreeableness consistently exhibited the highest correlation across all tasks.
-However, the correlations for other personality dimensions were weaker, with average values generally below 0.39, and considerable fluctuations in the correlations for the same personality traits across different tasks.
-For instance, conscientiousness even showed a negative correlation in the social support task, further highlighting the limitations of evaluating chatbot personality design solely based on its ``self-report'' data, especially across different task contexts.
+Statistical tests in Table \ref{tab:high_low_p_value} help explain this pattern.
+Compared to self-reports, human-perceived scores show smaller differences between high and low personality conditions, and greater variability across tasks.
+To further explore the differences between these two measures, we conducted paired t-tests within the same condition (Table \ref{tab:p_value_between}).
+The significant p-values across all three psychometric scales reveal discrepancies between the two measures, suggesting that while self-report results may reflect intended personality settings, they do not align with how those traits are perceived during interactions.
+To control for potential false positives arising from multiple comparisons, we applied significance corrections (Table \ref{tab:correction}).
+Our conclusions remain unchanged after applying these adjustments, with most p-values remaining well below thresholds, confirming the robustness of the observed effects.